Al-Rihla/blog-preview-card/README.md

 ### Continued development

 - I want to focus on CSS media queries as well as responsive design.
+- I want to study a CSS framework and work on that.

 ### Useful resources